rtCamp/docs.rtcamp.com/rtmedia/getting-started/index.markdown

 ## Overview

-rtMedia is a comprehensive media plugin for WordPress, BuddyPress and bbPress.
-It helps users upload and organize media in the form of photos, audio and video.
+*rtMedia* is a comprehensive media plugin for [WordPress](https://wordpress.org/), [BuddyPress](https://buddypress.org/) and [bbPress](https://bbpress.org/).
+It helps users upload and organize media such as photos, audio clips and videos.

-rtMedia is free plugin and its settings and features can be extended with the help of [rtMedia PRO add-on](https://rtcamp.com/store/rtmedia-pro/).
-A number of other premium add-ons are also available to enhance rtMedia’s central functions.
+*rtMedia* is a free plugin and its settings and features can be extended with the help of the paid [rtMedia PRO add-on](https://rtcamp.com/store/rtmedia-pro/).

-Do go through our checklist below before you start so you can make better and informed choices.

-**Our Checklist before you start**
+A number of other premium add-ons are also available to enhance *rtMedia’s* central functions.

+The following checklist can help you make an informed decision as to whether *rtMedia* is the right solution for your needs.

+## Checklist

-  * Do you use bbPress, and want your members to attach media to their forum/topic posts?
+  * Do you use bbPress, and want your members to attach media to their forum or topic posts?

-  * Do you run a niche community using BuddyPress, and want your members to post photos, audio and video in activity updates?
+  * Do you run a niche community using BuddyPress, and want your members to post photos, audio clips and videos in activity updates?

   * Do you need to have media galleries associated with author profiles?